somedatapacket/docs.humio.com/content/appendix/instance_sizing.md

 ---
 title: "Instance Sizing"
+weight: 1
 ---

-This document describes how to choose hardware and size a Humio installation.
+This page describes how to choose hardware and size a Humio installation.

 Sizing depends on your usage patterns, so we recommend first doing an example setup to see how Humio works with your data.
 The following provides some examples.